Feel free to get in touch

 On Amazon, this often translates directly to your PPC (Pay-Per-Click) spend.
 If you're spending £500 and converting 10 new customers, your CAC is £50.
 But is that sustainable?
 It depends on your product margins and Return on Ad Spend (ROAS).

-For Amazon sellers in the UK, where competition is fierce and CPCs are rising, optimising CAC is no longer optional — it’s essential.
+For Amazon sellers in the UK, where competition is fierce and CPCs are rising, optimizing CAC is no longer optional — it’s essential.

 How CAC Affects Your ROAS